-What is Branding?
+What is Branding in Marketing?

 Branding is the process of creating a strong, positive perception of a company, its products or services in the customer’s mind by combining such elements as logo, design, mission statement, and a consistent theme throughout all marketing communications.
 Effective branding helps companies differentiate themselves from their competitors and build a loyal customer base.

-Why is Branding important?
+Why is Branding Important?

-First and foremost, a unique brand can have a huge impact on your business by giving you a competitive advantage over your rivals and helping you acquire and retain customers at a much lower cost.
-In eCommerce, where new businesses (and therefore, new competitors) are springing up every day, an established brand can be an invaluable asset in bringing customers back time after time and generating profit.
+A unique brand can have a huge impact on your bottom line by giving you a competitive advantage over your rivals and helping you acquire and retain customers at a much lower cost.
+In eCommerce, where new companies (and therefore, new competitors) are springing up every day, an established brand can be an invaluable asset in bringing customers and generating profit.

-Regardless of whether you’re investing time and effort into crafting a compelling brand or paying no attention to it whatsoever, your business still has a brand, however, it may be completely different to how you intended to be seen.
+Regardless of whether you’re investing time and effort into crafting a compelling brand or paying no attention to it whatsoever, your business still has a brand.
+However, it may be completely different to how you intended to be seen.

 Good branding is strategic, while marketing is tactical.
 When you establish the higher objectives and clearly define your brand promise, you can start crafting a marketing plan that’s geared towards achieving those goals.

-The importance of Branding in eCommerce
+The Importance of Branding in eCommerce

 So how do you go about building a brand for an online shop?
 Here are the key steps in eCommerce branding:

 - Understand your customers.
 To communicate effectively, you have to identify the elements that influence your target customers and focus on leveraging them.
 What do they like?
 What motivates and attracts them?
 What do they like about your brand?